-- the Trust's annually updated Safeguarding and Child Protection policy is available publically via the school website; - the relevant staffing ratios are met, where applicable; - each child in EYFS is assigned a key person; - As required by the EYFS Framework we have a policy which covers the safe use of mobile phones and cameras in our E/Safety/acceptable Use Policy 'No photographs are taken on staff's personal phones or cameras'. - sufficient resources and time are allocated to enable DSLs and other staff to discharge their responsibilities; including taking part in strategy discussions, inter-agency meetings and contributing to the assessment of children; - they and at least one member of the governing body has undertaken Safer Recruitment Training (which is refreshed no later than every 5 years) and in addition, any other staff involved in the recruitment process; - there is a culture of safer recruitment to prevent any one who poses a risk of harm to children from working in the school, through ensuring references are sought and statutory preappointment checks are carried out - new members of staff (temporary or permanent, including volunteers) receive a full induction that includes safeguarding and child protection protocols and names/contacts of the DSL and DDSL(s); - children are taught about keeping themselves safe, including online safety, so that they can recognise when they are at risk and how to get help when they need it; - all staff undergo annual whole school safeguarding training, with regular updates; - DSLs undergo training for their role which is advised by the local safeguarding partners (LSCP), in line with KCSIE 2020, Annex B and refreshed every two years; - there is a culture of vigilance where all staff and volunteers feel able to raise concerns about poor or unsafe practice in relation to children and such concerns are addressed sensitively and effectively in a timely manner; the NSPCC whistleblowing helpline number (0800 028 02850) is shared with staff and displayed publically for staff; - allegations of abuse or concerns that a member of staff, supply teacher or volunteer may pose a risk of harm to children or young people are reported to the Local Authority Designated Officer (LADO); - they work with the Local Authority Designated Officer to support investigations following safeguarding concerns about or allegations against members of staff; - they refer individual cases to the Disclosure and Barring Service as necessary; - all staff act in the best interests of the child and are made aware that they have an individual responsibility to pass on safeguarding concerns promptly to the DSL, or directly to children's social care or the police; - children's social care (from the host local authority or the placing local authority) are able to access the school to consider whether to conduct, or to conduct a Section 47 or Section 17 assessment; and - all staff have an understanding of Early Help and are aware that they should identify children who may benefit from Early Help intervention.
+- the Trust's annually updated Safeguarding and Child Protection policy is available publically via the school website; - ensure safeguarding requirements will be included in any lease or hire agreement as a condition of use of school premises for extended school activities. - the relevant staffing ratios are met, where applicable; - each child in EYFS is assigned a key person; - As required by the EYFS Framework we have a policy which covers the safe use of mobile phones and cameras in our E/Safety/acceptable Use Policy 'No photographs are taken on staff's personal phones or cameras'. - sufficient resources and time are allocated to enable the DSL and other staff to discharge their responsibilities; including taking part in strategy discussions, interagency meetings and contributing to the assessment of children; - they and at least one member of the governing body has undertaken Safer Recruitment Training (which is refreshed no later than every 5 years) and in addition, members of the senior leadership team and any other staff involved in the recruitment process; - there is a culture of safer recruitment to prevent anyone who poses a risk of harm to children from working in the school, through ensuring references are sought and statutory pre-appointment checks are carried out; - children are taught about keeping themselves safe, including online safety, so that they can recognise when they are at risk and how to get help when they need it; - there is a culture of vigilance where all staff and volunteers feel able to raise concerns about poor or unsafe practice in relation to children and such concerns are addressed sensitively and effectively in a timely manner; the NSPCC whistleblowing helpline number (0800 028 02850) is shared with staff and displayed publicly for staff; - allegations of abuse or concerns that a member of staff, supply teacher, contractor or volunteer may pose a risk of harm to children or young people are reported to the Local Authority Designated Officer (LADO), where the threshold is met, and procedures for dealing with low level concerns are in place; - all staff act in the best interests of the child and are made aware that they have an individual responsibility to pass on safeguarding concerns promptly to the DSL, or directly to children's social care or the police; - children's social care (from the host local authority or the placing local authority) can access the school to consider whether to conduct, or to conduct a Section 47 or Section 17 assessment; and - all staff understand Early Help and are aware that they should identify children who may benefit from Early Help intervention.